smarizvi110/CATS/README.md

 ## Research Proposal

-The detailed research proposal outlining the motivation, technical design, challenges, and methodology for "PriorityBBR" can be found [here](Proposal.pdf).
+The detailed research proposal outlining the motivation, technical design, challenges, and methodology for CATS can be found [here](Proposal.pdf).

 ## Author